Galaxy S10 rumor roundup: Feb. 20 launch, March 8 ship date, specs, features and price

 Confirmed: Galaxy S10 will ship on March 8

-Samsung has now opened up reservations for the Galaxy S10.
-Once you sign up, you get early access to preordering, which could lead to a new phone delivered on March 8.
-Samsung also says its trade-in system could save you up $550.
-All of this corroborates earlier reports by Gizmodo UK and the Wall Street Journal that the first phones would land on March 8.
+Samsung has now opened up reservations for the Galaxy S10 -- and if you make yours now, you'll get early access to preordering, discounts up to $550 through its trade-in system, $50 off accessories and your new phone delivered on March 8, which corroborates the ship date reported earlier by Gizmodo UK and the Wall Street Journal.

 Rumor: Three Galaxy S10 phones, including Plus and Essential models